darwinwatts/thrive-link/README.md

 # 🌿 ThriveLink – Personalized Wellness Navigator

-Imagine feeling unwell—mentally or physically—but not knowing where to start.
-You Google symptoms, get 500 links, and feel more overwhelmed.
-ThriveLink AI is your single trusted guide.
-We combine predictive insights, tailored local resources, and a supportive community—so anyone, from teens to elders, has the tools to thrive.

 ThriveLink is a comprehensive mental health and wellness platform that empowers people to take charge of their health through:
 - Daily mood and symptom tracking
 - Tailored local resources by age, location, and eligibility